 Choosing my favorite Walt Disney World resort hotel is extremely difficult.
-Depending on plans and budget, any of the on-property hotels can be excellent.
+Depending on plans and budget, any of the on-property hotels can be excellent for a Disney family vacation.
 But, given the choice of resorts, we usually choose Disney’s Beach Club Resort.
-I love the fun, nautical theme, and the location is perfect for our family.

-The Location of Disney’s Beach Club Resort
+The Location of Disney’s Beach Club

-The location of Disney’s Beach Club Resort is one of the greatest benefits to staying there.
-It’s located in the Boardwalk area, within walking distance to Epcot, the Boardwalk, the adjacent Yacht Club, and the Swan and Dolphin resorts.
+Disney World is huge, so the location can be important.
+The location of Disney’s Beach Club Resort is one of the greatest benefits of staying there, in my opinion.
+It’s located in the Epcot resort area, right by the Boardwalk.
+It’s within walking distance to Epcot, the Boardwalk, the adjacent Yacht Club, and the Swan and Dolphin resorts.

 To get to the Magic Kingdom, Animal Kingdom, and Disney Springs, bus service is available.
 There’s also a boat that travels to Epcot and Disney’s Hollywood Studios (as well as nearby resorts).

 The Rooms at Disney’s Beach Club Resort

 Rooms at Disney’s Beach Club Resort were recently renovated, and have a clean, coastal theme.
 Many rooms have two queen beds, as well as a sofa bed.
 There’s also a small built-in with a fridge and coffee maker (which uses Cuisinart pods) as well as a hairdryer.

 The Amenities at Disney’s Beach Club Resort

 Disney’s Beach Club Resort shares some amenities with the adjacent Yacht Club resort.
 The top amenity, in my opinion, is the shared 3-acre pool area – Stormalong Bay water park.

 The Restaurants at Disney’s Beach Club Resort